avantikxa/avantikxa/README.md

 ### About Me

-I'm a passionate data scientist, keenly interested in leveraging data to derive meaningful insights and create impactful solutions
+I'm a passionate data scientist, interested in leveraging data to derive meaningful insights and create impactful solutions

 🚀 Some of my interests include: